 Find out what soft tissue sarcomas are, what symptoms they can cause and how they're treated.

 Find out how to look after your lips when they're exposed to the sun, wind and cold.
-Applying a lip balm that contains petroleum or beeswax will help treat and prevent dry lips.

 Find out how to treat a sore or white tongue.
 Also, read about the possible causes of a painful tongue, which can include geographic tongue, oral thrush and aphthous mouth ulcers.